-The bluebell is a type of lily called Hyacinthoides that signals the onset of spring as it grows and forms a thicket of blue-violet blooms in woodlands and gardens.
+The bluebell is a type of lily called Hyacinthoides that signals the onset of spring as it grows and forms a thicket of blue-violet spring flower blooms in woodlands and gardens.
 The delicate flowers quickly emerge from the bulbs and produce a sweet fragrance that has become a signature of springtime in Western Europe.

-This plant has elongated basal leaves and twice as long stalks bearing 4 to 16 blue bell-shaped flowers.
+These spring flowers have elongated basal leaves and twice as long stalks bearing 4 to 16 blue bell-shaped flowers.
 Bluebells normally provide a brief spring bloom as landscape borders or groundcovers as well as tree under-plantings.
 In ancient times, bluebells are used as glue in book-binding but they are also known as poisonous when ingested in large quantities (2).

 Originating from Eastern Asia, camellia plants were initially grown for their medicinal properties but the gorgeous flowers they produce every spring caught the eyes of cultivators making them widely known as ornamental plants instead.
 The colors ranging from buttery yellow to pink to red add to the delicate nature of early spring.

-This plant appears grass-like emerging from an underground corm and as spring approaches, it starts producing delightful pink or white 5-petalled, lined flowers with pink pollens too!
+These early spring bloomers appear grass-like emerging from an underground corm and as spring approaches, it starts producing delightful pink or white 5-petalled, lined flowers with pink pollens too!

 They form a dense floral carpet in forests and open woods which is truly a magnificent view, justifying the plant’s common name, ‘Spring beauty’!
 One favorite variety is C. caroliniana with the same floral feature but with unique elliptical leaves (2).